shumwaymark/sentinelcam/README.rst

 metric is used as an additional confirmation.
 The fallback approach is implemented by a search for the closest comparable known face.

-This distance metric also helps identify and remeber newly introduced faces.
+In turn, this distance metric then also helps to quickly identify and remember newly introduced faces.

 Sentinel
 --------